xiaohan2012/xiaohan2012.github.io/_posts/2015-10-15-enron-dataset.md

 Some illustration at P14.

+# Summary characteristics of Enron dataset

+- Fewer events before the crisis than the crisis period
+- Event tend to be related to investigation, bankruptcy during the crisis period
+- Event graph tend to be more diverse during the crisis period

+We can expect the output of the dynamic graph summary algorithm on the Enron dataset to show the above characteristics.

 # Specific issues about email network

 Email network might be different than the traditional communication network, which is often peer-to-peer.